MicrosoftDocs/powerquery-docs/powerquery-docs/samples/TripPin/5-Paging/README.md

 defines a way of doing pagination using [odata.nextLink](https://docs.oasis-open.org/odata/odata-json-format/v4.0/cs01/odata-json-format-v4.0-cs01.html#_Toc365464689) values returned in the body of the response.

-To simplify [previous iterations](../4-Paths/README.md) of the connector, the `TripPin.Feed` function was not 'page aware'.
+To simplify [previous iterations](../4-Paths/README.md) of the connector, the `TripPin.Feed` function was not _page aware_.
-It simply parsed whatever JSON was returned from the request, and formatted it as a table.
-Those familiar with the OData protocol might have noticed that we made a number of incorrect assumptions on the [format of the response](https://docs.oasis-open.org/odata/odata-json-format/v4.0/cs01/odata-json-format-v4.0-cs01.html#_Toc365464681)
+It simply parsed whatever JSON was returned from the request and formatted it as a table.
+Those familiar with the OData protocol might have noticed that a number of incorrect assumptions were made on the [format of the response](https://docs.oasis-open.org/odata/odata-json-format/v4.0/cs01/odata-json-format-v4.0-cs01.html#_Toc365464681)
 (such as assuming there is a `value` field containing an array of records).

-In this lesson we will improve our response handling logic by making it page aware.
+In this lesson you'll improve your response handling logic by making it page aware.
 Future tutorials will make the page handling logic more robust and able to handle multiple response formats (including errors from the service).

+>[!Note]
->**Note:** You do not need to implement your own paging logic with connectors based on [OData.Feed](/powerquery-m/odata-feed), as it handles it all for you automatically.
+> You do not need to implement your own paging logic with connectors based on [OData.Feed](/powerquery-m/odata-feed), as it handles it all for you automatically.

 ## Paging Checklist
-When implementing paging support, we'll need to the following things about our API:
+When implementing paging support, you'll need to know the following things about your API:

-1. How do we request the next page of data?
+* How do you request the next page of data?
-2. Does the paging mechanism involve calculating values, or do we extract the URL for the next page from the response?
+* Does the paging mechanism involve calculating values, or do you extract the URL for the next page from the response?
-3. How do we know when to stop paging?
+* How do you know when to stop paging?
-4. Are there parameters related to paging that we should be aware of? (such as "page size")
+* Are there parameters related to paging that you should be aware of? (such as "page size")

 The answer to these questions will impact the way you implement your paging logic.
 While there is some amount of code reuse across paging implementations (such as the use of [Table.GenerateByPage](../../../HelperFunctions.md#tablegeneratebypage), most connectors will end up requiring custom logic.

+>[!Note]
->**Note:** This lesson contains paging logic for an OData service, which follows a specific format.
->Please check the documentation for your API to determine the changes you'll need to make in your connector to support its paging format.
+> This lesson contains paging logic for an OData service, which follows a specific format.
+Check the documentation for your API to determine the changes you'll need to make in your connector to support its paging format.

 ## Overview of OData Paging
 OData paging is driven by [nextLink annotations](https://docs.oasis-open.org/odata/odata-json-format/v4.0/cs01/odata-json-format-v4.0-cs01.html#_Annotation_odata.nextLink) contained within the response payload.
 The nextLink value contains the URL to the next page of data.
-We know there is another page of data by looking for an `odata.nextLink` field in outermost object in the response.
-If there is no `odata.nextLink` field, we've read all of our data.
+You'll know if there is another page of data by looking for an `odata.nextLink` field in outermost object in the response.
+If there's no `odata.nextLink` field, you've read all of your data.

 ```json
 {